Physicians Committee for Responsible Medicine: Ending medical school live animal laboratories

 On June 30, 2016, The Washington Post reported that the University of Tennessee—the last remaining school to use animals—e-mailed the PCRM that "effective immediately, the University of Tennessee College of Medicine Chattanooga has ceased to provide surgical skills training for medical students using live animal models".
 Over the years, the Physicians Committee demonstrated and placed billboards leading to the decision.
 The University of Tennessee's announcement followed the decision by the Johns Hopkins University School of Medicine to end live animal use in its surgery-skills training.
-In 2014, PCRM members had demonstrated outside the university.
+In 2014, PCRM members demonstrated outside the university.
 In February 2016, the PCRM worked with Maryland State Delegate Shane Robinson to introduce a bill to end the practice in Maryland.
 On May 18, 2016, The Baltimore Sun reported that Johns Hopkins University School of Medicine would stop using live animals.

 Chemical testing

 Since 2007, the PCRM has urged reform of the Toxic Substances Control Act of 1976.
-On June 22, 2015, President Barack Obama signed into law the Frank R. Lautenberg Chemical Safety for the 21st Century Act, which contains language requiring chemical companies and the Environmental Protection Agency to replace and reduce animal tests and increase the use of human-relevant methods.
-The Physicians Committee supported passage of this law.
+On June 22, 2015, President Barack Obama signed into law the Frank R. Lautenberg Chemical Safety for the 21st Century Act, which contains language requiring chemical companies and the Environmental Protection Agency to replace and reduce the use of animal tests and increase the use of human-relevant methods.
+The Physicians Committee supported the passage of this law.

 Atkins Diet

-The PCRM promotes plant-based diets as beneficial.
-The PCRM highlights what it says are the health benefits of avoiding dairy products and campaigns for plant-based meals in schools.
 The New York Times writes that, in 2004, the PCRM passed Robert Atkins's postmortem medical report to The Wall Street Journal.
-The report, obtained by Richard Fleming of the Fleming Heart and Health Institute, showed that Atkins himself had experienced heart attack, congestive heart failure, and weighed 258 pounds.
+The report, obtained by Richard Fleming of the Fleming Heart and Health Institute, showed that Atkins himself had experienced a heart attack, congestive heart failure, and weighed 258 pounds.
 Atkins supporters countered that there was no reason to suppose that his heart problem (cardiomyopathy) was diet-related, and that the PCRM had received the coroner's report in violation of federal law.